gretchunkim/gretchunkim/README.md

 *I’m all about turning complicated IT stuff into easy-to-use solutions.*
 ### About Me
 From nutrition and food science through to biotech R&D and now tech, my career has been about breaking down complex processes and enhancing decision-making with data analysis and critical thinking.
 My work, driven by scientific rigor and a knack for tech innovation, focuses on creating practical solutions.
 And, echoing a cornerstone principle from the scientific world: if it’s not documented, it didn’t happen."
-I love writing documentations except for HR use cases.
+I love writing technical documentations except for HR use cases.
 <!--
 **gretchunkim/gretchunkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.